dftd4/dftd4/README.md

 [![AUR git](https://img.shields.io/aur/version/dftd4-git?label=aur-git)](https://aur.archlinux.org/packages/dftd4-git/)

-Clone the AUR repository and use `makepkg` (or your favorite wrapper) to build the package for `pacman`.
+Clone the AUR repository and use `makepkg` (or your favorite wrapper) to build the package for `pacman`. `dftd4` will be build with openBLAS backend, openMP and the most recent GCC.
-You can choose between the current stable and the master version from this repository.
-The build will use openBLAS and the most up-to-date GCC.

 Usage
 -----